|

 on the opposite page.
 Lots of space travel and lots of peril!
 This is a

-publishing concept I encourage all my young art students to try.
+publishing concept I encourage in all my young art students to try.
+Very

-games today, I was permanently attached to my sketch pad.
+games today, As I had said, I was permanently attached to my sketch pad.
 I fondly remember,

 during my grade school years, inviting my friends